SensingKit/SensingKit-Android/README.md

 ```

-- In the same app/build.gradle file, add SensingKitLib as a dependency as shown below:
+- In the same `app/build.gradle` file, add SensingKit as a dependency as shown below:

 ```
 dependencies {